open-policy-agent/gatekeeper/website/docs/pubsub-driver-walkthrough.md

     }
 ```

-> The `data.provider` field must exists and must match one of the keys of the `pubSubs` map that was defined earlier to use the corresponding driver.
+> The `data.provider` field must exist and must match one of the keys of the `pubSubs` map that was defined earlier to use the corresponding driver.
 The `data.config` field in the configuration can vary depending on the driver being used.
 For dapr driver, `data.config` must be `{"component": "pubsub"}`.